CD3/pyAssignment/README.md

 1. Create an object of the `Assignment` class.
 1. Add questions to the assignment with the `add_question()` method of the assignment object.
-1. Add parts to the question with the `add_part()` method of the question object.
+1. Add parts to a question with the `add_part()` method of the question object.
 1. Add quiz questions for a question or part with the `add_question()` method of the question object.
 1. Add an answer to the quiz question with the `add_answer()` method of the quiz question object.

 Here is a basic working example